 The CPSP will only provide expert advice, it does not have regulatory or decision-making powers.
 Consent authorities (local councils) remain the relevant regulatory authorities responsible for assessing the safety and compliance of buildings, issuing and enforcing rectification orders and determining the suitability of rectification proposals.

 The CPSP will provide advice to the Cladding Taskforce and the Cladding Support Unit, which will share relevant advice with local councils in line with the existing support arrangements.
 Advice that is of wider interest or application will be published and made available for building owners and industry practitioners to access when they are making decisions about particular products or solutions that might be used in the rectification of buildings.

 The CPSP will consider cladding products and assembly methods available in the NSW marketplace, with a particular focus on new or novel products or solutions.
 Local councils can request that the panel consider specific matters when the Council is assessing particular remediation plans put forward by building owners, especially where they involve new or novel products, installation methods or fire safety solutions.
 The Panel’s Chair will determine the particular matters to be considered, in consultation with the Cladding Taskforce and the Building Commissioner.

-Matters can be submitted for consideration by contacting the CPSP Secretariat.
+Matters can be submitted for consideration by emailing the CPSP.